 Humio has a built-in backup facility.
-It requires a separate directory for Humio to write to, preferably on another disk or network drive from the data directory.
+It only requires a separate directory to which Humio will write; preferably, on another disk or network drive separate from the data directory.
 When configured, Humio keeps a full backup of the current state in this directory.

 A Humio node can start with no data and restore the previous state from such a backup.